kessotolo/ConversationalCommerce/frontend/README.md

 - This "soft onboarding" matches best-in-class SaaS UX (Shopify-style).

 ## Customization & Extensibility

 - To change onboarding steps, edit `OnboardingWizard` in `src/modules/tenant/components/OnboardingWizard.tsx`.
 - To customize the onboarding prompt card, see `src/components/dashboard/OnboardingPromptCard.tsx`.
 - To update navigation, edit `MobileNav.tsx`.

 ## Notes

 - All navigation and onboarding flows are mobile-first and accessible.
 - The onboarding prompt logic is ready to connect to a real backend status API.
 - For more, see the module-level README in `src/modules/tenant/components/README.md`.

+## 🧹 2024: Initial Build & Type Safety Enforcement (Summary)

+### What We Achieved
+- All `any` types eliminated; replaced with explicit interfaces, generics, or `unknown` with type guards
+- All unused variables, imports, and forbidden `require()` usage removed
+- All model interfaces (Product, Order, StorefrontComponent, etc.) now require `created_at: string` and use canonical base types
+- All bridge files removed; only direct module imports allowed (no `/types/` directory usage)
+- All index signature property access (TS4111) and strict optional property errors fixed
+- All code is now linter- and type-check compliant; CI blocks merges on violations
+- All async code uses async/await with full error handling and type safety
+- All code changes are documented and tested

+### Canonical Linter/Type Error Resolution
+- Use type guards and explicit types instead of non-null assertions or `any`
+- Suppress false positive linter/type errors only with line-level comments and clear justification
+- Never use file-level disables except for legacy/third-party code
+- All test code must be type-safe and use mocks for side-effectful utilities

+### Updated Rules for All Contributors
+- Never introduce new `any` types or bridge files
+- Always use direct module imports and respect module boundaries
+- All code must be clean, readable, and well-documented
+- All code must pass `npm run lint`, `npm run type-check`, and `npm run verify:architecture`
+- All architectural and code quality rules are enforced by CI and documented in this file